Dominica

 Form of Government: A Republic with a President and Prime Minister and a unicameral House of Assembly.

-Head of State: : President, Charles Savarin
+Chief of State: His Excellency, President Charles A. Savarin

 Head of Government: Prime Minister the Honourable Roosevelt Skerrit